Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Introduction

 Finally, we come to the second apparent obstacle indicated above: the obstruction to the geometrisation of the gauge supersymmetry of the super-$\si$-model in the form of a full-fledged standard equivariant structure on the super-$p$-gerbe.
-The relevance of this issue follows from the field-theoretic r\^ole played by the supersymmetry, which is that of a mechanism effectively removing the spurious ({\it i.e.}, pure gauge) spinorial degrees of freedom and thereby restoring an actual balance between the bosonic and fermionic degrees of freedom in the theory, and of an algebraic structure extending the worldvolume-diffeomorphism algebra.
-The absence of its analysis in any rigorous discussion of the higher-geometric content of the Green--Schwarz super-$\si$-models renders that discussion fundamentally incomplete.
-The first problem with $\k$-symmetry, which is the mixing of the metric and gerbe-theoretic components of the supergeometric background, can be remedied easily by passing to an equivalent formulation of the super-$\si$-model, originally due to Hughes and Polchinski \cite{Hughes:1986dn}, in which an enlargement of the covariant configuration bundle (or the `space of lagrangean fields') is accompanied by a replacement of the metric term in the original (Nambu--Goto resp.\ Polyakov) action functional with the pullback, along the lagrangean embedding field, of a distinguished super-$(p+1)$-form on the enlarged target supermanifold, with the topological term left unchanged, {\it i.e.}, pulled back from the original target supermanifold.
-The new super-$(p+1)$-form being manifestly supersymmetry-invariant, this leads to an extension of the pullback of the previously constructed Green--Schwarz super-$p$-gerbe by a {\it trivial} super-$p$-gerbe on the enlarged target supermanifold and an effective unification of metric and gerbe-theoretic components of the original supergeometric background.
-The latter emerge from what may rightly be termed the {\bf extended Green--Schwarz super-$p$-gerbe} only upon imposition of constraints (corresponding to the field equations for the extra lagrangean fields) that reduce the Hughes--Polchinski action functional to its Nambu--Goto ancestor.
-Rather conveniently, these constraints, of the type considered long ago by Ivanov and Ogievetsky in \Rcite{Ivanov:1975zq} in the context of nonlinear realisations of symmetries and recently revived by McArthur \cite{McArthur:1999dy,McArthur:2010zm} and West {\it et al.} \cite{West:2000hr,Gomis:2006xw,Gomis:2006wu} in the context of (super-)$\si$-model-building, admit straightforward supergeometrisation, which puts us in a position to enquire in a meaningful manner as to the existence of an equivariant structure on the extended super-$p$-gerbe reflecting the gauge supersymmetry in the Hughes--Polchinski formulation of the Green--Schwarz super-$\si$-model.
-Alas, not all problems with incorporating $\k$-symmetry in the newly established super-gerbe-theoretic formalism admit an equally satisfactory solution in the Hughes--Polchinski formulation.
-The construction of a full-blown $\k$-equivariant structure remains an open question and -- more fundamentally -- the realisation of global supersymmetry in the presence of the constraints mentioned above, of direct relevance to the very definition of gerbe-theoretic structures on the enlarged target supermanifold, requires further scrutiny.
-That said, it deserves to be emphasised that a most {\it natural} concept of an element-wise realisation of the symmetry under consideration on the extended super-$p$-gerbe in the form of a partial equivariant structure (termed `weak' in what follows) can be defined and constructed explicitly in the distinguished cases with $\,p\in\{0,1\}$.\ While far from being fully understood, this construction lends additional and highly nontrivial support to the main claim of the present work, which is that the (super)geometrisation of the Green--Schwarz super-$(p+2)$-cocycles postulated hereunder should be regarded as the proper counterpart of the well-established geometrisation scheme for de Rham $(p+2)$-cocycles, to be considered in the setting of the supersymmetric supergeometry of homogeneous spaces of Lie supergroups.
+The relevance of this issue follows from the field-theoretic r\^ole played by the supersymmetry, which is that of a mechanism effectively removing the fermionic Goldstone modes and thereby restoring an actual balance between the bosonic and fermionic physical degrees of freedom in the vaccum of the theory, and of an algebraic structure extending the worldvolume-diffeomorphism algebra.
+The absence of its analysis in any rigorous discussion of the higher-geometric content of the Green--Schwarz super-$\si$-models renders such a discussion fundamentally incomplete.
+The first problem with $\k$-symmetry, which is the mixing of the metric and gerbe-theoretic components of the supergeometric background, can be remedied easily by passing to an equivalent formulation of the super-$\si$-model, originally due to Hughes and Polchinski \cite{Hughes:1986dn}, in which an enlargement of the covariant configuration bundle (or the `space of lagrangean fields') is accompanied by a replacement of the metric term in the original (Nambu--Goto resp.\ Polyakov) action functional with the pullback, along the lagrangean embedding field, of a distinguished super-$(p+1)$-form on the enlarged target supermanifold ({\it cp} Refs.\,\cite{McArthur:1999dy,Gomis:2006wu}), with the topological term left unchanged, {\it i.e.}, pulled back from the original target supermanifold.
+The very structure of this reformulation suggests a straightforward extension of the geometrisation scheme to the new setting, and the latter turns out to be manifestly compatible with the corresponding realisation of $\k$-symmetry, as will be reported in Part II.
+The second problem is the intricate algebra behind $\k$-symmetry and the constraints that it introduces in the original higher-geometric picture that render the geometrisation of the symmetry a nontrivial task.
+While far from being fully understood, this construction lends additional and highly nontrivial support to the main claim of the present work, which is that the (super)geometrisation of the Green--Schwarz super-$(p+2)$-cocycles postulated hereunder should be regarded as the proper counterpart of the well-established geometrisation scheme for de Rham $(p+2)$-cocycles, to be considered in the setting of the supersymmetric supergeometry of homogeneous spaces of Lie supergroups.
+We shall address this issue extensively in Part II.